Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system: Form of the isotropic and anisotropic potentials

+We first recall that the isotropic interaction in our model is built by smoothly matching the \textit{ab-initio} $^{6} \Sigma^+$ and $^{8} \Sigma^+$ molecular potentials of Ref.~\cite{Jeung_2010} to the typical long-range analytical form $V_{\rm LR}(R)$ \cite{Chin2010}, comprising the dispersion and the exchange interactions and given by:

+As for the singlet and triplet potentials of bi-alkalis, the minus (plus) sign, with $A\!>$0, refers to the deeper sextet (shallower octet) Li-Cr potential.
+The amplitude $A$, and the constants $\nu$ and $\beta$, solely depend on the properties of separated atoms.
+The fit only weakly constrains the exchange-potential parameters, that are thus kept fixed to the nominal values given in Ref.~\cite{Jeung_2010}.

+The connection between the short-range \textit{ab-initio} and the long-range form Eq.~\eqref{eq_lr} is performed near the largest distance $14\sim\!a_0$ at which the Li-Cr quantum chemistry data are available \cite{Jeung_2010}.
+Details of the matching procedure are largely immaterial.
+In fact, for an isotropic model, the scattering properties are fully determined once the $s$-wave scattering lengths or, equivalently, the quantum defects of the adiabatic potentials $^{6,8} \Sigma^+$ are known, along with the leading dispersion coefficient $C_6$ and, to a lesser extent, $C_8$ \cite{Gao2005}.

+In addition to the isotropic potentials, we find that accounting for anisotropic interactions is essential to quantitatively interpret the observed FR spectra.
+The magnetic dipolar interaction is included in its standard asymptotic form \cite{Mies1996}.
 The second-order spin-orbit (SSO) interaction is a correction to the intermolecular potential arising from indirect spin-orbit coupling through energetically distant electronic states \cite{Mies1996}.
 This coupling only occurs when the electronic clouds of the atoms significantly overlap, and decreases rapidly with the interatomic distance.
 To our knowledge no information from quantum chemistry is known to date about the SSO interaction in Li-Cr.
 For heavy alkalis, the radial dependence of the SSO has been modeled as a biexponential, the sum of two exponential functions of different range and amplitude \cite{Kotochigova2000}.
 In the absence of any information, we choose here to use a simpler single exponential form as in early studies \cite{Mies1996}.
 In general, it can be shown that for $\Sigma$ states the second-order spin-orbit Hamiltonian presents the same spin structure as the usual spin-spin interaction.
 Our model SSO for two atoms separated by a vector distance $\bf R$ reads therefore :